 Yum Cha, more commonly known as Dim Sum in some parts of the world, is a popular weekend breakfast choice in Sydney.
 There are dozens of good, cheap places in suburbs like Ashfield, Chatswood, Burwood and Hurstville to taste these delicious morsels, but for visitors, it is easiest to stick to the CBD.

 The Palace in Piccadilly Shopping Centre is on the pricey side for yum char, but it is in my top three offerings in Sydney.
 The service is usually excellent, something often lacking yum cha restaurants, and they always have a good variety of dishes.

 Be sure to try the scallop Sui Mai, and the chicken feet, ( I think they do the best version in the city) – they taste so much better than they sound so give them a try if you have not before.

-If you want a special occasion option its hard to go past Mr Wong, the 1920’s Shanghai styling, jazz playlist in the background, interesting cocktails (and mocktails) and a vast menu, is the food better than the choices above?
-I am still undecided, but it’s a place that the ambience is fantastic and the experience unique.
+If you are celebrating a special occasion, it’s hard to go past Mr Wong.
+The 1920’s Shanghai styling, jazz playlist, exciting cocktails (and mocktails) and a vast menu, combine for a memorable experience.
+Is the food better than the choices above?
+I am still undecided, but the ambience is fantastic and the experience unique.